Is something going on in your municipality that affects private property rights or the real estate industry? We can help!

 One of the three main areas New Jersey Realtors® always engages in at the local (and other levels) of government is private property rights.
 Recently many towns across New Jersey have put forward ordinances that would restrict the ability of homeowners to rent out their homes on a short-term basis.
 This represents a concern for New Jersey Realtors®, who have raised alternatives to address quality-of-life issues such as short-term rental registrations and a three-strikes policy for short-term rentals.

-Working with our local boards/associations, New Jersey Realtors® has been able to defeat ordinances that would have restricted short-term rentals in Absecon and Cherry Hill.
+Working with our local boards/associations, New Jersey Realtors® has been able to defeat ordinances that would have restricted short-term rentals in Absecon, Cherry Hill, Red Bank, Neptune, and Wantage.

-New Jersey Realtors® has long argued that, in line with federal and state law, anyone should be able to purchase a home in an age-restricted community so long as they will certify the occupant will be over the age of 55 or 62.
-New Jersey Realtors® opposed a 2022 ordinance in Berkeley that would limit home sales in these communities to those over 55 or 62, as a matter of private property rights and over concerns that ordinance violates federal and state law.
-While the Berkeley ordinance was adopted, New Jersey Realtors® is actively working to ensure the ordinance does not spread beyond that town.
+New Jersey Realtors® has long argued that, in line with federal and state law, anyone should be able to purchase a home in an age-restricted community so long as they certify that the occupant will meet the community’s age requirement (i.e. the occupant will be over the age of 55 or 62, as applicable).
+In New Jersey Realtors® v.
+Township of Berkeley, New Jersey Realtors® opposed a 2022 ordinance in Berkeley Township that attempted to limit home sales in age-restricted communities to purchasers over 55 or 62.